ygdrasil-io/webgpu-shader/GUIDELINES.md

 ```

 ## Project Overview
-This is a Kotlin Multiplatform DSL for generating WGSL (WebGPU Shading Language) code through a type-safe builder pattern.
+This is a Kotlin Multiplatform DSL for generating Shader code through a type-safe builder pattern.
+It use WGSL (WebGPU Shading Language) as reference language but could be extended to support other languages.

 ## Code Architecture